SPORT / WINTER SPORT

 The team will send a full quota of 10 athletes to Milan, comprising five men and five women.
 The team will compete in all eligible events, with relay races identified as the primary gold-medal targets.

-"The athletes are feeling a mix of excitement, anticipation, and maybe just a tiny bit of nervousness," Liu said of the mentality of the Chinese skaters.
+"The athletes are feeling a mix of excitement, anticipation, and maybe just a tiny bit of nervousness," Liu Hao said of the mentality of the Chinese skaters.

-"The chance to go out and compete for the country, to represent the nation in an event like the Olympics.
-Everyone's got really high expectations, no doubt about it.
+"The chance to go out and compete for the country, to represent the nation in an event like the Olympics, everyone's got really high expectations, no doubt about it.
 I think they're all fully prepared and ready to go."

 Relays remain China's most competitive discipline in short track speed skating.
 In the men's events, Chinese skaters have shown the capability to challenge for gold in sprint distances, maintaining a tradition of competitiveness at the Olympic level.